hyperledger/firefly-cardano/README.md

 ## Getting started

-To setup the components, you need a valid Blockfrost key, you can either [get it from the online service](https://blockfrost.io/) or [your can run your own cluster](https://github.com/blockfrost/blockfrost-backend-ryo).
+To setup the components, you need a valid Blockfrost key, you can either [get it from the online service](https://blockfrost.io/) or [you can run your own cluster](https://github.com/blockfrost/blockfrost-backend-ryo).

 ### Run it with Docker compose